Am0031/readme-generator/README.md

 To get this project installed, the following steps are required:

-The first step is to clone the repository, using SSH keys:
+Clone the repository, using SSH keys:

 ```
 git clone git@github.com:Am0031/readme-generator.git